top of page

 Homework:

-Students should post their journals on the Tate Discussion Board, complete the study guide for the Hayden AP Poetry Analysis, and read Cisneros' Biography for Thursday's class.
+Students should post their journals on the Tate Discussion Board, complete the study guide for the Hayden AP Poetry Analysis, and read the Cisneros Biography for Thursday's class.

 AP Poetry Analysis.jpg